alexrainman/secure-modernhttpclient/README.md

 Storing a certificate on our client apps ensures that any SSL request made matches the one our server has but, this means you are only securing the client side with one way pinning.

-Let's ensure the backend receives a valid certificate from the client for **TLS Mutual Authentication** during SSL Handshake.
+Let's ensure the backend receives a valid certificate from the client for **TLS Mutual Authentication** during SSL Handshake:

 ### How it will be achieved?